anthonykewl20/ranex-framework/MCP_SETUP.md

 ## What is MCP?

-MCP (Model Context Protocol) allows AI assistants like Claude, Cursor, and others to use Ranex tools directly during code generation.
+MCP (Model Context Protocol) allows AI assistants like Claude, Cursor, Windsurf, and others to use Ranex tools directly during code generation.

 ## Community Edition Tools (10 of 43)